top of page

 NOTICE OF PRIVACY POLICY AND PRACTICES

-Greater Cincinnati Behavioral Health Services (GCB)
+Greater Cincinnati Behavioral Health Services (GCBHS)

 A Merger of LifePoint Solutions, Clermont Recovery Center and Greater Cincinnati Behavioral Health Services